 destination were the Faroe islands, which we explored for a few days.
 Then we continued to Iceland.
 In Iceland, we set the focus on the Westfjords and the highlands.
 On some routes we were joined

 by other Mercedes Vario 4x4 owners, which added a lot of fun.
-So overall, it was a good step into longterm traveling, because it tested the vehicle - and us.
+So overall, it was the perfect step into longterm traveling, because it tested the vehicle - and us.

 Now entering the Westfjords.
 We drive on the east side up to Drangajökull glacier and then to the capital of the Westfjords: Isafjördur.
 We enjoyed a scenic coastal drive, the majestic table mountains, nice hotpots and the hike to the glacier.